A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Specific or Universal Speedup

 \subsection{Semi-structured Pruning}

-To improve the flexibility of structured pruning and achieve lower accuracy drop when the pruning rate is high, some recent works (\cite{ma2020pconv,ma2020image}) introduce semi-structured pruning that is called pattern-based pruning in \cite{ma2020image} to achieve high accuracy and structural regularity simultaneously.
-Various patterns can be designed; some examples are shown in Fig.~\ref{Fig:visualization-structured-pruning}(c).
-In contrast, fully structured pruning (such as channel or filter pruning) is classified as coarse-grained structured pruning (\cite{ma2020pconv,ma2020image,li2021npas}), while semi-structured pruning is classified as fine-grained structured pruning.
+To improve the flexibility of structured pruning and achieve a lower accuracy drop when the pruning rate is high, some works (\cite{meng2020pruning,ma2020image}) introduce semi-structured pruning, also called pattern-based pruning in \cite{ma2020image}, to achieve high accuracy and structural regularity simultaneously.
+Some examples are shown in Fig.~\ref{Fig:visualization-structured-pruning} (c).
 For example, \citet{meng2020pruning} treat a filter as several stripes and propose to prune stripes in each filter.
-However, patterns used for semi-structured pruning need to be carefully designed to alleviate performance degradation and conduct specific speedup like unstructured pruning.
+SparseGPT~\cite{frantar2023sparsegpt} introduces a 2:4 or 4:8 sparsity pattern to reduce a LLM's parameters by half.
+In this configuration, at least two zeros are mandatory in every set of four consecutive values.
+The 2:4 pattern can utilize NVIDIA Ampere GPU’s sparse tensor cores to accelerate matrix multiplication~\cite{yang2023global}.
+In contrast, structured pruning is classified as coarse-grained structured pruning (\cite{ma2020image,li2021npas}), while semi-structured pruning is classified as fine-grained.